 There are two QA teams on a project – manual testers and automation testers (who proudly consider themselves SDETs).
 The manual team creates a set of test cases and passes them to the auto-team for automation.
 The automation team develops its own framework, converts the test cases to automated ones, writes test scripts, and runs them.

-As you can see, there are two different roles: 1 – the team of high skilled manual testers who write test cases and are responsible for the product quality, 2 – high skilled developers who convert manual test cases to automated scripts.
-Obviously, the manual test cases and the programming code will be much qualitative in terms of an architecture and design.
+As you can see, there are two different roles: 1 – the team of highly skilled manual testers who write test cases and are responsible for the product quality, 2 – high skilled developers who convert manual test cases to automated scripts.
+Obviously, the manual test cases and the programming code will be much qualitative in terms of architecture and design.

 But, there are also some cons: